evSnow/Event_Planner/README.md

   </ol>

 ## Event Planner
 There are many great events around the UNT campus hosted by a variety of groups; however, the lack of coordination as well as the difficulty of finding some events makes planning much more difficult.
+This is where the event planner comes into play, allowing guests and account holders to:
+* Create their own events to be hosted on the event planner database
+* View a list of all events on the database
+* Plan a booking with any event in the database
+* Store event information in a personal account with the system

+Although not all events are guaranteed to show up within the database, a centralized system that allows anyone to upload event information will greatly increase the convenience across campus for those wondering about possible uses of leisure time in the future.

 ## Installation Process
 ### Requirements